mgalang/mgalang.github.com/source/content/about.md

 Also curious about Golang, Serverless Framework, Static PWA

-Currently works as Technical architect at [Wunder](https://wunder.io)
+Currently working as Technical architect at [Wunder](https://wunder.io)